datascience-gft/blog_posts/telematics/blog.md

 Telematics devices allow the insurance providers to track insurers' driving through an app or by having a telematics box fitted in their vehicle.
 Enormous amount of data streamed by telematics devices can be analysed using cutting-edge machine learning models to help and mine insights into driver's behaviour.
 With the help of telematics data, owner of the vehicle can be proactively warned on abnormality before it becoming severe.

 In this blog, we present an implemented solutions for predicting risk scores by analysing telematics data.
 We achived the following objectives:
-- we designed a Google Cloud based solution architecture for training and serving machine learning on streamed telematics data streaming.
+- We designed a Google Cloud based solution architecture for training and serving machine learning on streamed telematics data streaming.
-- we trained a set of machine learning models based on pre-collected [publicly available telematics data](https://www.kaggle.com/yunlevin/levin-vehicle-telematics) that are following the OBD-II standard.
+- We trained a set of machine learning models based on pre-collected [publicly available telematics data](https://www.kaggle.com/yunlevin/levin-vehicle-telematics) that are following the OBD-II standard.
-- we trained different kind of machine learning models, include supervised and unsupervised, that can demonstrate the capability of doing:
+- We trained different kind of machine learning models, include supervised and unsupervised, that can demonstrate the capability of doing:
   - Vehicle predictive maintenance
   - Anormaly detection
   - Assessing risk in speed control